SebastianMaierEPFL/talentedsoup-website/e_i.md

 | EVGBC | -0.99  | 0.347 | 0.001 | 1.77e+05 |
 | CARR# | -0.92  | 0.575 | 0.002 | 2.24e+04 |

-*Figure 5 : These stocks are classified as introverted due to consistently low Emotional Index scores, reflecting weak behavioral expressiveness in financial markets.
-EVSTC, EVLMC, and EVGBC exhibit very low jump activity and limited trading intensity, indicating muted reactions to new information and stable, low-engagement price dynamics.
-CARR# shows similarly subdued behavior, with limited turnover and infrequent discontinuities, while the extreme EI value observed for AAN likely reflects data sparsity or structural trading constraints rather than genuine market expressiveness.
-Overall, these stocks act as market absorbers, responding slowly and quietly to information rather than amplifying shocks.*
+*Figure 5 : Introverted stocks exhibit persistently low Emotional Index (EI) scores, reflecting below-average market expressiveness.
+Their price dynamics are comparatively stable, with few abrupt movements and muted reactions to new information, even when trading activity is non-trivial.
+This behavior is consistent with a market-level form of restraint, whereby information is absorbed smoothly rather than transmitted through sharp price adjustments.
+In isolated cases (e.g., AAN), extreme EI values arise from data sparsity or structural trading constraints rather than genuine behavioral intensity, and are therefore interpreted as measurement artifacts rather than deviations from the underlying pattern.*

 <div class="flourish-embed flourish-chart" data-src="visualisation/26818399"></div>
 <script src="https://public.flourish.studio/resources/embed.js"></script>